korczis/app_store/apps/csv_downloader_brick/README.md

 The name of the manifest can look like this: **manifest-batchB_1.20150217104924.csv**

+The sequence number is stored with the downloaded data file and can be used to fill the computed field in the integrator settings.

 The structure of the file should look like this:

  * **file_url** - full path to desired file uploaded on storage